My new cookbook Big Vegan Flavor is now available!

 Make gravy ahead of time for a stress-free holiday!

-The benefit of vegan gravy (in addition to being better for the animals!) is you can make it 1 to 3 day ahead of time (no need to wait until the turkey is being cooked).
-It tastes just as good on the day it was made.
+The benefit of vegan gravy (in addition to being better for the animals!) is you can make it 1 to 3 days ahead of time (no need to wait until the turkey is being cooked).
+It tastes just as good as on the day it was made.

-Store it covered in the fridge and reheat on the big day.
+Store it in an airtight container in the fridge and reheat it when the big day arrives on the stovetop over medium-low heat (or you can microwave it).
 The gravy does thicken as it rests, so when reheating it, add a couple splashes of water or veggie broth to thin it out to your desired consistency.

 Don’t season with too much salt early on.
-If needed, you can always season with a pinch or two of salt at the end.
+If needed, you can always season with a pinch or two at the end.

-If you want lots of mushroom pieces and not as creamy of a texture, skip the blending.
+If you want lots of mushroom pieces, skip the blending.

 I like a happy medium: blend one cup of gravy to naturally thicken and mix it with the rest of the unblended gravy.
 You get creaminess but still retain some texture from the mushrooms.